 /etc/letsencrypt/live before I counted to three.
 Awesome!

-letsencrypt tool indeed works as advertised (it seems there’s nothing out there preventing Let’s Encrypt from achieving that), I see absolutely no more reasons for a website without TLS support exist.
-On the other hand, there are plenty of reasons for non-TLS websites to implement TLS: other than the obvious more-security propaganda, the browser vendors are strongly encouraging encryption via miscellaneous means too.
-For example, Firefox Nightlies now represent website as insecure when a password field exists on a HTTP site and there’s some browsers (Chrome and Firefox, at least), that only support HTTP/2 and SPDY over TLS.
+letsencrypt tool indeed works as advertised – there is nothing preventing Let’s Encrypt from achieving that – I see absolutely no more reason for a website without TLS support exist.
+On the other hand, there are plenty of reasons for non-TLS websites to implement TLS: other than the “more security” propaganda, some browser vendors are strongly encouraging encryption via miscellaneous means too.
+For example, Firefox Nightlies now present website as insecure when a password field exists on a HTTP site and some browsers (Chrome and Firefox, at least) support HTTP/2 and SPDY over TLS only.

-Success of Let’s Encrypt would also strongly influence the market of SSL/TLS certificates – competition would be forced to provide at least a single free or very cheap (sub-€/sub-$) option to obtaining a certificate signed by them, as well as greatly improving UX of generating and managing said certificates.
+Success of Let’s Encrypt would also strongly influence the market of SSL/TLS certificates – competition would be forced to provide at least a single free or very cheap (sub-€/sub-$) option for obtaining a certificate signed by them and to greatly improve the UX of generating and managing said certificates.
 I hear things aren’t in a good shape currently.

 All in all, I’m now even more enthusiastic about the future of the web and what Let’s Encrypt project is bringing to the table.
 Thanks for all the hard work!